BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Moorea, and what should I pack for it?
+When is the absolute *best* time to visit Moorea if I want to avoid crowds but still enjoy great weather?

-Polynesians are incredibly warm and welcoming, but a little goes a long way.
-Always greet people with 'Ia Ora na' (hello) and 'Mauruuru' (thank you) – it's greatly appreciated.
-When visiting villages or sacred sites, dress modestly (cover your shoulders and knees) and always ask permission before taking photos of people.
+Polynesians are incredibly warm and welcoming, but a little respect goes a long way.
+Always greet people with 'Ia Ora na' (hello) and 'Mauruuru' (thank you).
+When visiting villages or more remote areas, dress modestly – cover your shoulders and knees, especially if you plan to visit a church or a local gathering.
+It shows you appreciate their way of life.

 What is the cheapest month to visit Moorea, French Polynesia?